Terms related to Steam and Boiler

 Steam generator – It is another name of steam boiler.

-Steam phase diagram – It is the data provided in the steam tables whichn is expressed in the graphical form.
+Steam phase diagram – It is the data provided in the steam tables which is expressed in the graphical form.

-Steam pressure – The conventions of low, medium and high pressure steam vary as defined by the various steam users around the country.
-Typically, steam below 3.5 bar gauge is termed as low pressure steam.
-Steam above 3.5 bar g but below 17.5 bar gauge is termed as medium pressure steam.
-Steam above 17.5 bar gauge is termed as high pressure steam.
-Some users define their steam above 40 bar gauge as ultra high pressure steam.
+Steam pressure – The conventions of low, medium, and high-pressure steam vary as defined by the various steam users around the country.
+Typically, steam below 350 kilo-pascals is termed as low-pressure steam.
+Steam above 350 kilo-pascals but below 1,750 kilo-pascals is termed as medium pressure steam.
+Steam above 1,750 kilo-pascals is termed as high-pressure steam.
+Some users define their steam above 4,000 kilo-pascals as ultra-high-pressure steam.

-Steam tables – Steam tables are the compilation of experimental results of the thermodynamic properties (viz. specific volume, internal energy, sensible heat, latent heat, saturation temperature etc.) of 1 kg of steam in a tabular column.
+Steam tables – Steam tables are the compilation of experimental results of the thermodynamic properties (namely specific volume, internal energy, sensible heat, latent heat, and saturation temperature etc.) of 1 kilogram of steam in a tabular column.
 These are available either on pressure basis or on temperature basis.
-These tables are useful for steam engineering calculations, as vapors do not obey gas laws.
+These tables are useful for steam engineering calculations, as vapours do not obey gas laws.
 The pressures in the steam tables are in bar (absolute).
-In case of gauge pressures, they must be converted in to absolute pressure by adding atmospheric pressure to them.
-All the values given in the steam tables are reckoned above O deg C. If the initial temperature of water is other than O deg C, the enthalpy of steam will be calculated from the steam tables by deducting the amount of heat contained initially by the water.
+In case of gauge pressures, they are to be converted in to absolute pressure by adding atmospheric pressure to them.
+All the values given in the steam tables are reckoned above 0 deg C. If the initial temperature of water is other than 0 deg C, the enthalpy of steam is to be calculated from the steam tables by deducting the quantity of heat contained initially by the water.

-Superheated steam – When all the water is vaporized, any subsequent addition of heat raises the temperature of steam.
-Steam heated beyond the saturated steam level is called superheated steam.
-Superheated steam obeys gas laws.
+Super-heated steam – It is the steam with its temperature raised above that of saturation.
+The temperature in excess of its saturation temperature is referred to as super-heat.
+When all the water is vapourized, any subsequent addition of heat raises the temperature of steam.
+Steam heated beyond the saturated steam level is called super-heated steam.
+Super-heated steam obeys gas laws.

 Super saturated steam – The steam having lesser temperature and greater density with respect to the steam table values for a particular saturation pressure is called super saturated steam.
 This condition is obtained when it is cooled by its own expansion in a nozzle.
 It is very unstable and the steam soon resumes the saturated condition.